You are here

 For example, if a functional, home or product assessment to investigate for aids and appliances highlights that the client is experiencing high levels of pain, and that they are having difficulties managing their conditions, then a psychosocial rehabilitation plan could be opened and a pain management course could be approved as part of this plan.
 A medical management rehabilitation plan could also be considered so that the person can get assistance in managing their appointments and ensuring that all treatment options are being explored.

-All approvals for aids and appliances provided through the rehabilitation provisions must be recorded in the Employee notes in Defcare, together with a list of the aids and appliances that were provided.
+All approvals for aids and appliances provided through the rehabilitation provisions must be recorded in the case notes in R&C ISH together with a list of the aids and appliances that were provided.
 These details should also be included on the client’s rehabilitation plan.
 A copy or print out of the RAPTOR report should also be included on the client’s file.
 If requested, RAPTOR reports should be printed and placed on the client’s file and in the client’s UIN container in TRIM.

 Where a client is on a vocational rehabilitation plan, it is more likely that any aids or appliances that they require to assist them with retraining, study or work will need to be provided through the rehabilitation provisions.
 This is because items listed on the RAP Schedule could be classified as medical aids and appliances designed to address clinical needs rather than vocational needs.